Signal integrity or SI is a measure of the quality

 signal integrity tools for IC design perform all these

-steps automatically, producing reports that give a
+steps automatically, producing reports that give a design

-that must be fixed.
+be fixed.

-Typical fixes for IC on-chip problems include:
+IC on-chip problems include:

 Driver

 upsizing.
-The victim driving cell is made stronger
+The victim driving cell is made stronger by

-by upsizing.
+upsizing.

 Buffer

 insertion.
-In this approach, instead of upsizing the
+In this approach, instead of upsizing the victim

-point in the victim net.
+the victim net.

 Aggressor

 downsizing.
-This works by increasing the transition
+This works by increasing the transition time

 Wire

 Shielding.
-Shielding of critical nets or clock nets
+Shielding of critical nets or clock nets using

-Crosstalk.
 This technique may lead to routing overhead.

 Routing

 changes.
-Routing changes can be very effective in
+Routing changes can be very effective in fixing

-troublesome coupling capacitances.
+coupling capacitances.

 Each

 of these fixes may possibly cause other problems.
+This

-flows and design closure.
+and design closure.

 It

-is important to compare the interconnect flight time
+is important to compare the interconnect flight time to

-to the bit period to decide whether an impedance matched
+the bit period to decide whether an impedance matched

 or unmatched connection is needed.